shevchukum/movie_reviews/README.md

 Accuracy: 86% on test IMDb (vs. 90%+ for SOTA)

-Domain Shift Challenge: Performance drops on older data (see Report)
+Lowered performance on other datasets (see Report)

 # Repository Structure